The financial year of the Cultural Foundation is from 1 October to 30 September. The guidelines are updated annually in September.

 - visual artists must attach pictures of their work (1–10) and a possible link to an online portfolio

 - a tentative agreement of the partner organisation to the project (along with its contact information), Art for Everyone applications

-- reference, 1–3 (obligatory when applying for a grant to artistic doctoral dissertation work or basic degree thesis work).
+- reference, 1–3.
+The reference is obligatory when applying for a grant to artistic doctoral dissertation work or basic degree thesis work.
 N.B.
 Only references not subject to formal requirements may be attached to the application.
 A reference sent through the Online Reference Service is sufficient.
 It does not need to be attached to the application.

 - If the grant is being applied for artistic research, the necessary attachments must be viewed from the science applicant's guidelines.